Alberto Coutinho

-Alberto Coutinho (born June 16, 1969) is a former American Democratic Party politician, who represented the 29th Legislative District in the New Jersey General Assembly from May 1997 to January 1998 and again from January 8, 2008, until his resignation on September 11, 2013.
+Alberto Coutinho (June 16, 1969 – March 29, 2026) was an American Democratic Party politician, who represented the 29th Legislative District in the New Jersey General Assembly from May 1997 to January 1998 and again from January 8, 2008, until his resignation on September 11, 2013.
 He was eventually sentenced to probation after pleading guilty to theft and falsifying records, thus ending his career in New Jersey politics.

-Biography
+Background

-Coutinho was born in Newark the son of Maria and Bernardino Coutinho, two Portuguese-American community leaders in the city.
+Coutinho was born in Newark, New Jersey, on June 16, 1969, the son of Maria and Bernardino Coutinho, two Portuguese-American community leaders in the city.
 He earned a B.S. degree from New York University, with a major in Economics and Finance, and was awarded an M.B.A. from New York University in International Operations and Organizational Behavior.
-He is managing partner at Alter International beginning that position in 1998.
-Other jobs he has held include being the president of Coutex Inc. and a manager at Coutinho's Bakery, a long-time family business.
+He was a managing partner at Alter International beginning that position in 1998.
+Other positions he held include being the president of Coutex Inc. and a manager at Coutinho's Bakery, a long-time family business.

 He served the City of Newark as Central Planning Board Commissioner from 1996 to 2005 and as a Zoning Board of Adjustment Commissioner from 1993 to 1996.
 He was an Essex County Utilities Authority Commissioner from 1992 to 1998.
-He is a resident of the Ironbound section of Newark.
+He was a resident of the Ironbound section of Newark.

+Coutinho died in a traffic collision in Newark on March 29, 2026, at the age of 56.